 Many visitors to Fiordland don’t believe in Mitre Peak.
 The tour guide on their boat trip points to a bluff rising vertically into the curtain of low cloud and announces that if only it were clear, that’s where the majestic vista familiar to consumers of postcards the world over could be seen.

-Yeah right, the sceptics mutter, and depart, darkly suspecting that the pictures of the great triangular peak rising from its inverse in the mirror-smooth waters of the Sound were cleverly put together in a suite of image manipulation software.
+Yeah right, the sceptics mutter, and depart, darkly suspecting that the pictures of the great triangular peak rising from its inverse in the mirror-smooth waters of the Sound were cleverly put together with Photoshop.